Phoenix Coyotes name Rick Tocchet head coach

 But it was his work with the Penguins that elevated him to the clear favourite to replace Dave Tippett, who parted ways with the Coyotes after eight years as the franchise’s head coach.

-“He’s one of the best communicators I’ve come across not only in hockey but probably professionally as well,” Chakya said. “...
+“He’s one of the best communicators I’ve come across not only in hockey but probably professionally as well,” Chayka said. “...
 I think he can just relate to the players.
 He’s very firm.
 He can motivate.
 He can be aggressive in his approach, but he can also be that big brother kind of approach with our young players and I think that’s going to be helpful moving forward.”

-Chakya said Tocchet has a clear idea of the style he wants his team to play.
+Chayka said Tocchet has a clear idea of the style he wants his team to play.

 “He wants to play fast.
 He wants to play aggressive.
-He wants to dictate time and space,” Chakya said.
+He wants to dictate time and space,” Chayka said.